-All undergraduate students taking six or more credits and all international students will be enrolled in the Multnomah University insurance plan unless they show documentation that they have comparable coverage through another plan.
-Information regarding health insurance premiums and coverage is available through the Student Life department.
+All undergraduate students enrolled in six or more credits and all international students will be automatically enrolled in the Multnomah University insurance plan.
+Any student with current insurance may choose to waive out of coverage by showing documentation that they have comparable coverage through another plan.
+Information regarding health insurance premiums, coverage or waiving out is available through the Student Life department.